 QR Codes transform a static business card into an interactive gateway to your entire digital presence.
 They eliminate the need to choose which profiles to include while offering valuable scan analytics.

-You can opt for static or dynamic QR Codes.
+You can opt for static QR Codes or create dynamic QR Codes.
 However, dynamic ones are better since you can change the destination URL anytime without altering the code or reprinting your business card.

 To get started: